Chords and strumming

 | A | G |

-‘1234’ is played in drop D tuning, this means that you lower the 6th string has been lowered to a D, all chord shapes using this string will have to be modified.
+‘1234’ is played in drop D tuning, this means that you lower the 6th string from an E to a D. Because of this, all chord shapes using this string will have to be modified.

 Simply raise whatever you were going to do with two frets:

 G chord verse/bridge – The root is on fret five rather than three.
 This means you can barre it from the root up to string four, using just one finger.

 This creates a thick sounding chord which works well with both D and D/C# as well as D and A/E.

 G chord chorus – During the chorus, the G chord looks more like an open position G. Mute the 5th string, root on fret five, string six.

 Get the whole picture of how to play ‘1234’ in the intermediate course.